Interactive online version:

 The agent’s problem can be written in Bellman form as:

-\begin{eqnarray*} V_t(M_t,P_t,\eta_t) &=& \max_{C_t, H_t} U(C_t, H_t; \eta_t) + \beta (1-\mathsf{D}_{t}) \mathbb{E} [V_{t+1}(M_{t+1}, P_{t+1}, \eta_{t+1})], \\ A_t &=& M_t - C_t - \pi_t H_t, \\ A_t &\geq& \underline{A} P_t, \\ M_{t+1} &=& R_{t+1} A_t + Y_{t+1}, \\ Y_{t+1} &=& P_{t+1} \theta_{t+1}, \\ P_{t+1} &=& \gimel_{t+1}(P_t)\psi_{t+1}, \\ \eta_{t} &\sim& G_{t},\\ (\psi_t,\theta_t) &\sim& F_t, \qquad\mathbb{E} [\psi_t] = 1, \\ U(C, H; \eta) &=& \frac{C^{1-\rho}}{1-\rho} + \eta \frac{H^{1-\nu}}{1-\nu}. \end{eqnarray*}
+\begin{eqnarray*} V_t(M_t,P_t,\eta_t) &=& \max_{C_t, H_t} U(C_t, H_t; \eta_t) + \beta \mathsf{S}_{t} \mathbb{E} [V_{t+1}(M_{t+1}, P_{t+1}, \eta_{t+1})], \\ A_t &=& M_t - C_t - \pi_t H_t, \\ A_t &\geq& \underline{a} P_t, \\ M_{t+1} &=& R_{t+1} A_t + Y_{t+1}, \\ Y_{t+1} &=& P_{t+1} \theta_{t+1}, \\ P_{t+1} &=& \gimel_{t+1}(P_t)\psi_{t+1}, \\ \eta_{t} &\sim& G_{t},\\ (\psi_t,\theta_t) &\sim& F_t, \qquad\mathbb{E} [\psi_t] = 1, \\ U(C, H; \eta) &=& \frac{C^{1-\rho}}{1-\rho} + \frac{((H+\xi)/\eta)^{1-\nu}}{1-\nu}. \end{eqnarray*}

 The agent’s state at the moment they make their choice of action is characterized by their level of market resources \(M_t\), their permanent (or persistent) income level \(P_t\), and their medical needs shock \(\eta_t \geq 0\).
 They choose their levels of ordinary consumption \(C_t\) and medical care \(H_t\) (mnemonic: health care) to maximize their utility today plus expected discounted future value.

 Utility flow is the sum of two CRRA terms with different coefficients, \(\rho\) for consumption and \(\nu\) for medical care.
-The medical care term is multiplied by \(\eta_t\), so medical care is only purchased when \(\eta_t > 0\).
-As a parameter restriction, we must have \(\nu > 1\) so that the medical needs shock \(\eta_t\) is bad for the agent and needs to be ameliorated through medical care.
+“Effective medical care” is the sum of \(H_t\) and a shifter term \(\xi\), which can represent “self-care” (interventions that do not require formal medical care), divided by \(\eta_t\).
+As a parameter restriction, we must have \(\nu > 1\) so that even when medical need \(\eta_t\) approaches zero, utility from medical care is finite.

 Each period, the persistent component of income is altered by some expected growth function \(\gimel\) (e.g. a log-linear function for an AR(1)), and subject to mean one shocks.
 Income flow itself is also subject to a transitory shock \(\theta\), drawn jointly with permanent shock \(\psi\).
-Medical need shocks \(\eta\) are drawn from some distribution \(G\), and the agent dies between periods with probability \(\mathsf{D}_{t}\).
+Medical need shocks \(\eta\) are drawn from some distribution \(G\), and the agent survives to the next period with probability \(\mathsf{S}_{t}\).

 Solving the Medical Needs Shock Model#